 In addition, we plan to study more on hierarchical scheduling and would like to extend it to a multi-resolution scheduling method for large-scale heterogeneous computing systems like cloud computing.
 In this case, it is very important to group similar, not identical, parallel cores since those systems consist of thousands of computing resources that have different computational capacities.
 Another challenging problem is to have a more accurate modeling for the expected running time of jobs.
 Although our linear formulation matches very well with the observed data, there are many other factors (e.g., geometric configurations) that give useful intuitions for workload prediction.
-We conjecture that by considering those factors, we can have a better model for expecting the workload of jobs [36].
+We conjecture that by considering those factors, we can have a better model for expecting the workload of jobs [39].
 Also, our method currently assumes that all the data (e.g., geometry and BVH) is in each computing resource.
 For large data sets that cannot fit into a device memory, we need to consider a better data management across different computing resources.
-Finally, we would like to extend our method to other general applications that have more variety of jobs.
+Finally, we would like to extend our method to other general applications that have more variety

-We believe that maximally utilizing heterogeneous multicore architectures is one of the most challenging problems.
+We believe that our work makes a step towards this in the context of proximity computation.
 We wish that our work makes a step towards it in the context of proximity computation.